Aldarn/Questionnaire-Python-MySQL/notes.md

 a patient reuses the system they could enter any name of a previous patient and assume their identity.
 It also means patients with the same name would end up sharing session histories.

+* There are currently no command line arguments; improved functionality may have been possible with additional options.

 	[0] http://stackoverflow.com/questions/17315635/csv-new-line-character-seen-in-unquoted-field-error

 getEligibleCount Benchmarking